gofhilman/admin-dashboard/README.md

 ## Description

-A dashboard page to create a visually appealing and functional interface for administrators using HTML and CSS only.
+A dashboard page with a visually appealing and functional interface for administrators using HTML and CSS only.

 Live: <https://gofhilman.github.io/admin-dashboard/>